adamforprovo/campaign-website/src/content/home-platform-overview.md

 ## Forward-thinking leadership.

 Provo faces both opportunities and challenges.
-It's time to make choices about where we’re headed — and what kind of city we want to become.
+It's time to make important choices about where we’re headed.

-I’ll work to strengthen our economy, support families on the path to homeownership, improve active transportation and connectivity, and embrace thoughtful growth while preserving our quality of life.
+I’ll work to strengthen our economy, support families on the path to homeownership, improve active transportation and connectivity, and embrace careful growth while preserving our quality of life.

 Provo needs clear vision and direction.
-I believe in our city’s future, and I’m committed to helping us get there.
+I believe in our city’s future, and I’m committed to getting us there.

 ## Transparency and communication.